 Each little berry and each bunch of grapes is essential for a winemaker or someone who is running their vineyard.
 Their whole job is to know everything about the vines they’re growing.
-How much water they’re getting, their sunlight and the climate.
+How much water they’re getting, their sunlight, and the climate.
 Winemakers have to keep an eye on every grape.
 Winemakers need to know how to grow grapes.
-Winemakers need to know how the berries look, how they taste, how they smell.
+Winemakers need to know how the berries look, how they taste, and how they smell.
 They need to know how they change throughout their growing seasons.

 Structure of Grape

-How to Grow Grapes in First Period
+How to Grow Grapes in the First Period

 The Second Growth Period

 The most significant change during the second growth period of your grapes is the increase in unique sugar compounds.
 Most notably glucose and fructose.
 Glucose, simple sugar, fructose, fruit sugar.
 The increase is a result of a biochemical shift as the fruit ripens.
 The onset of ripening is called the veraison.
 Sugar becomes just everywhere in the berry.
 Sucrose is produced from photosynthesis.
 Once the berries are filled with sucrose, they hydrolyze into their sugars and become glucose and fructose.
 This process is pretty typical and happens in a lot of fruits.